Three Quires' Day

 Why Three Quires?

 The first Three Quires' Singing Day took place in April 1993, to enable members of three West Gallery quires to get together and make music.
 The word 'quire' was used by Thomas Hardy in writing about the groups of singers and instrumentalists who led the music in church services as well as carol singing referred to in his novels based in Wessex.
-The three quires were The Madding Crowd from Winchester in Hampshire, The Thomas Clark Quire from Tunbridge Wells in Kent, and Sussex Harmony from Lewes in Sussex.
-Currently, members of some 8-10 West Gallery quires and other singing groups attend these events and we occasionally have visitors from the States.
+The three quires were The Madding Crowd from Winchester in Hampshire, The Thomas Clark Quire from Tunbridge Wells in Kent (now based in Maidstone), and Sussex Harmony from Lewes in Sussex.
+These "Singing Days" are open to all and currently, members of some 8-10 West Gallery quires and other singing groups attend these events and we occasionally have visitors from the States.

 WHERE